Are you looking to improve your sheet metal bending skills? Look no further!

 The minimum bending radius is the radius of the inner corner of the bend, under the condition that the outer fibers of the sheet are bent without cracking.

 It is only necessary to specify the minimum bending radius is only required on special request and should be enlarged as much as possible under normal circumstances.

-The minimum bending radii for different thickness series of commonly used materials are given in Table 1.
+The minimum bending radii for different thickness series of commonly used sheet metal materials are given in Table 1.